 Toowoomba Second Range Crossing

-The Toowoomba Second Range Crossing (TSRC) is a proposed bypass route to the north of Toowoomba, approximately 41 km in length.
-The TSRC will form part of the National Land Transport Network, connecting the Warrego Highway from Helidon in the east, to Charlton (west of Toowoomba), and to the Gore Highway at Athol in the west (view the map of the Toowoomba Second Range Crossing (PDF 490 K)).
+The TSRC is a bypass route to the north of Toowoomba, approximately 41km in length, running from the Warrego Highway at Helidon in the east to the Gore Highway at Athol in the west, via Charlton.